 We’ll devote most of the day to exploring this fascinating area, retreating to lower altitude in the afternoon to resume our search for cranes, raptors and bustards.
-Night at a Harrismith country hotel
+Night at Golden Gate National Park

 Days 4 - 5

-Leaving the Harrismith area behind, we wind our way northeastwards through the scenic foothills towards Wakkerstroom, with a chance to look for specialities such as the little-known Bush Blackcap en route.
-Once a sleepy hamlet in a forgotten part of the country, the presence of a range of rare birds nearby has propelled Wakkerstroom into the international birding limelight.
-Its grassland specialities, such as the localised Rudd’s and Botha’s Larks and the beautiful Yellow-breasted Pipit, are a major draw.
+Leaving Harrismith behind, we wind our way northeastwards through the scenic foothills towards Wakkerstroom, with a chance to look for specialities such as the little-known Bush Blackcap en route.
+Once a sleepy hamlet in a forgotten part of the country, the presence of a number of rare birds nearby has propelled Wakkerstroom into the international birding limelight.
+Its grassland specialities, such as the localised Rudd’s and Botha’s Larks, and the beautiful Yellow-breasted Pipit, are a major draw.

-We’ll spend two nights here, exploring the excellent wetland at the edge of town and enjoying some very productive drives into the surrounding hills.
-In addition to those species mentioned already, we’ll be searching for Red-winged Francolin, Ground Woodpecker, Denham’s and Blue Bustards, Grey Crowned and Blue Cranes, Black-winged Lapwing, Southern Bald Ibis, Sentinel Rock Thrush, Buff-streaked Chat and Drakensberg Prinia.
+We’ll spend two nights at Wakkerstroom, exploring the excellent wetland at the edge of town and enjoying some very productive drives into the surrounding hills.
+In addition to those species mentioned already, we’ll be searching for Red-winged Francolin, Denham’s and Blue Bustards, Grey Crowned and Blue Cranes, Black-winged Lapwing, Southern Bald Ibis, the unusual Ground Woodpecker, Sentinel Rock Thrush, Drakensberg Prinia and Buff-streaked Chat.
 We might even be lucky to spot a troop of endearing Meerkats foraging in the grasslands...
 Simples!
 Two nights in a small hotel in Wakkerstroom

 Days 6 - 9